-It was a pleasure to be part of the Portland Alternative Dwellings Tiny House Workshop this weekend, along with Derin of UrbaNest, Brittany of Bayside Bungalow, and Chris and Melissa Tack of Tiny Tack House.
+It was a pleasure to be part of the Portland Alternative Dwellings Tiny House Workshop this weekend, along with Derin of Shelter Wise, Brittany of Bayside Bungalow, and Chris and Melissa Tack of Tiny Tack House.
 Tiny house enthusiasts from around Oregon and Washington joined us at the Historic Kenton Firehouse for the workshop.
 A few workshop participants even traveled internationally from Vancouver, British Columbia, Canada!
 Thanks for dedicating your weekend to tiny houses everyone.
 We’re so glad you did!

 The two-day workshop covered everything from framing and tie-downs for mobile structures to the “sticky wickets” of how wee structures are addressed by code.
 We were lucky to have so many experienced tiny house designers, builders, and dwellers present to share different approaches.
 Dee Williams led most of the workshop sessions and asked us to chime in throughout.
 In one session Derin used a life-size model to demonstrate his super energy-efficient building strategies.
 In another session Brittany shared information about her graywater system and humanure composting system.